PedroDevoto1988/Getting-and-Cleaning-Data-Course-Project-Coursera/README.md

 This repo contains the following files:

 - This "ReadMe.md"
-- The "Original Codebook" with the "raw" datasets and information on how the data was obtained.
+- "Original Codebook" with the "raw" datasets and information on how the data was obtained.
-- The "UpdatedCodebook.txt" file, describing the transformations done to the data and how the R script works.
+- "UpdatedCodebook.txt" file, describing the transformations done to the data and how the R script works.
+- "SGX_MovementDataTidy.txt", the processed "tidy" dataset.
+- "run_analysis.R", the R script that performs the data transformations.